 He accuses me of creating this blog because I love being a victim.
 He ended by saying that he doesn’t like the mom I am now, he likes the fun-loving, high-energy mom he grew up with, and that if I think I’ll be invited to his wedding I have another thing coming.

-In other words, I should be fun, and easy to with regardless of how he treats me.
+In other words, I should be fun, and easy to be with regardless of how he, or anyone treats me.
 How dare I have a normal reaction to abnormal behavior.

 It took me these few months to get my bearings again after that email.
 I was already reeling when I got it, so it was like getting kicked in the stomach while you’re already on the ground.
 And, breaking this pattern of trauma bonding is not for the faint at heart.
 It’s something we’ve been conditioned in childhood to cling to.
 To go right back, again and again, looking for comfort in the very person who kicked us while we’re down.